vuhnger/vuhnger/README.md

 ## Hi there, I'm @vuhnger 👋

-#### 🔭 I’m currently pursuing a MSc in Programming and Systems Architecture at the University of Oslo.
+#### 🔭 MSc in Programming and Systems Architecture @ University of Oslo.

-I'm interested in software engieering, distributed systems, networking, security, automations and NLP.
+I'm interested in software engineering, distributed systems, networking, security, automations, and NLP.

 I also like to run. 🏃‍♂️